 Here’s a list of some common words you'll see throughout Corpay One's web and mobile apps.
 Looking for a word that isn't defined here?
 Shoot us a message and we'll add it to the list!

 Automatic Clearing House (ACH) refers to a type of electronic payment that pulls funds directly from one bank account and sends them to another.
 In Corpay One, you have the option of paying vendors via ACH or via check.

 To learn more about setting up payment methods for your vendors in Corpay One, click here.

-An administrator is a Corpay One user who has permission to manage expenses, settings, integrations, workflows, user permissions and more.
-They have almost all of the same permissions as an account owner, but can be limited in a few small ways by the owner in the Coworkers page.
+An administrator is a Corpay One user who has permission to manage documents, settings, integrations, workflows, user permissions and more.
+They have almost all of the same permissions as an account owner, but can be limited in a few small ways by the owner under Settings > Team.

 Read about Corpay Ones’s various roles and permissions here.

 Advisor is a special type of Corpay One account for accountants and consultants that work with multiple companies, or clients.
 There is a special dashboard and billing structure for advisors.
 Please reach out to a member of our sales team to learn more.

 Approval refers to the common accounting task of having a manager or other coworker review and “approve” a company expense.
 Corpay One makes the process easy, as any appointed approver can simply hit the “Approve” button on a bill, receipt or credit note.
 Depending on your company’s unique settings and workflows, you can specify who the approver(s) should be.

 Read more about how to approve (or decline) a company expense here.